jeffboody/libvkk/readme.md

 * Graphics pipeline with vertex and fragment shader stages
 * Graphics memory is automatically pooled and suballocated
 * Shader support for uniform buffers and images
-* 2D images with optional mipmapping are supported
+* 2D and 3D images with optional mipmapping are supported
 * Triangles are the only primitive supported
 * Transparency, depth clearing, viewport and scissors